Overall Score 6.8 Represents average audio ecosystem compatibility score.

 See price on Amazon | See price on Amazon |

-Ingress protection ratings refer to the level of protection offered by a casing, against solids and water.
-The letters 'IP' are followed by two values The first value represents protection against solids such as dust, followed by the one that refers to resistance against liquids (water).
+IP ratings refer to the rank of protection given by an enclosure, against solids and water.
+In the format of IPXX, 'X' represents a number The first value refers to protection against solids such as dust, followed by the one that refers to protection against liquids (water).

-Having a value of IP54, the JBL Wave Beam's rating is read as, the first value of 5 denotes that ingress of dust is not totally prevented but dust does not enter in harmful quantities to interfere with the correct operation or impair safety, and of liquids that they can withstand low pressure spray similar to that of a shower head when tilted at 180° for 10 minutes.
-Compared to the JBL Wave Beam, Marshall Minor III have a rating of IPX4 meaning that
+Scoring IP54, the JBL Wave Beam's rating is read as, the first value of 5 denotes that ingress of dust is not totally prevented but dust does not enter in harmful quantities to interfere with the correct operation or impair safety, and the second value of 4 means that they can withstand low pressure spray similar to that of a shower head when tilted at 180° for 10 minutes.
+In comparison to the JBL Wave Beam, Marshall Minor III have a rating of IPX4 meaning that

 no data available to specify a protection rating